openthread/pyspinel/EXTCAP.md

 Spinel Extcap is primarily targeted for integrating OpenThread Sniffer with Wireshark, and is suitable for use with the Wireshark GUI.

+For a complete guide to installation and usage, see [Packet Sniffing using Extcap](https://openthread.io/guides/pyspinel/sniffer-extcap) on openthread.io.

 ## System requirements

 The tool has been tested on the following platforms: